yonycherkos/AddisShop/README.md

 # SparkShop
-A SparkShop is a full stack ecommerce web app.
+SparkShop is a MERN stack ecommerce web app.